 Many are employing digital tools for the first time.
 If so, you are not alone.
 Although we use our mobile phones every day, in 2019, more than two-thirds of people over age 50 had not used their phone for financial or banking transactions in the past three months.

 Chase and AARP Foundation collaborated to bring you the tools and resources available on this site because we know the difference it can make when you can stay on top of your financial and everyday life by using your phone or other mobile device.
+We got to hear about that experience firsthand in video interviews with older adults who shared their perspectives on life and technology during the pandemic.

 You can track the balance in your bank account, pay your bills, and see when payments and deposits post, ensuring that you have enough in your account to cover your bills.
 You can send or receive money from family and friends without having to go to a physical bank.